stewart-milberger/Lik/README.md

 ### Non-Peter Lik Examples:

+## Baseline CNN
+My initial approach used the full resolustion images.
+With a very basic, 4 layer CNN.
+Due to the size of the images, I had many issues with loading the data into memory.
+Loading the images in batches of 6 enabled the model to be trained, but with over 50 million parameters with the basic 4 layer model, the depth and complexity of the model was extremely limited.
+Reducing the images to half of their initial size allowed a slightly more complex model to run, but it didn't have the depth to learn from the images, and accuracy stagnated at less than 60%(which is near to the unbalance of the classes).
+After 2 days of adjusting image sizes and model complexity with very little improvement, I concluded that a from-scratch model could not feasibly achive good results on my local machine.

+## Transfer Learning

 ## GPU Computing
 Rather than tackle the dataset(very large images) through AWS, I wanted to find an at-home solution.
 I currently own a pc with a Ryzen 7 CPU and a Radeon RX 580 GPU, and decided to see how feasible a CNN is with limited hardware.
 In order to allow tensorflow to make use of the GPU, the [Rocm](https://rocm.github.io/) docker image was implemented and [TensorFlow-GPU](https://www.tensorflow.org/install/gpu) was installed.

-## Transfer Learning